Honda aims to make Acura in China by 2016

 Honda’s move comes as a slew of global premium auto brands pile into China.
 One key factor for global automakers to ensure that an upscale brand succeeds in China is local production.
 Because of high tariffs charged on cars brought into China from overseas, it is difficult to generate volume unless a carmaker produces upscale cars locally in the country.

-Audi AG, Mercedes-Benz and BMW all produce models in China with local partners.
+Audi AG (VOWG_p.DE), Mercedes-Benz (DAIGn.DE) and BMW (BMWG.DE) all produce models in China with local partners.

 China’s premium car demand is likely to reach 2.7 million cars a year by 2020, a level that would allow China to displace the United States as the world’s biggest premium car market.